KCJ07/Bird-Report/README.md

 - Pull recent and notable sightings for saved locations (lat/lng + radius), any number of them
 - Keep a local archive so it's not re-querying the same window twice
-- Compute the boring, factual stuff deterministically — species counts, week-over-week deltas, checklist volume — so the numbers in the report are always right
+- Compute the factual stuff deterministically (species counts, week-over-week deltas, checklist volume) so the numbers in the report are always right
-- Let Claude enrich that with live data of its own choosing (historic comparisons, regional notables, arrival trends) and write the actual narrative: a short daily writeup, an interesting observation or trend, and a prediction for the next day
+- Let Claude enrich that with live data of its own choosing (historic comparisons, regional notables, arrival trends) and write the narrative in natural language: a short daily writeup, an interesting observation or trend, and a prediction for the next day
 - Send the result as a daily email
 - Generate a longer weekly report on the same deterministic-stats-first pattern
 - Flag species from a personal watchlist when they turn up